 Good Selfies Make a Difference

-Selfies have become so popular because the presence of a camera on our smartphones has made it so easy to take pictures of ourselves and others.
+Selfies are popular because the presence of a camera on our phones has made it easy to take pictures of ourselves.
 We can now take the picture and share it on a whim.
 It’s so easy and so popular that there’s been a backlash against selfies.
 But there was never a backlash against selfies—just against bad ones.
 Take good selfies and share your memories with your family and friends.